Module 1 of 5

 How BPE Works

-BPE, introduced by Sennrich et al. (2016), is elegantly simple.
+BPE originated as a data compression algorithm (Gage, 1994) and was adapted for neural machine translation by Sennrich et al. (2016).
+The idea is elegantly simple.
 Start with individual characters.
 Count every adjacent pair in the training corpus.
 Merge the most frequent pair into a new token.
 Repeat until you reach the desired vocabulary size.

 Why Tokenization Matters for Research